AmineDjeghri/awesome-os-setup/README.md

 dotfiles and a script to automatically set up a powerful terminal & shell utilities(zsh, fzf...), themes like Powerlvl10k, Conda, GPU drivers, and more on Linux/WSL2, again automatically.

-Get started with one command :
+Get started with one command (manual installation can be found in the docs below):
 ```bash
 sh -c "$(wget https://raw.githubusercontent.com/AmineDjeghri/awesome-os-setup/main/docs/unix_workflow/auto_linux_setup.sh -O -)"
 ```